instructlab/sdg/docs/ci.md

 3. Click on the `Run workflow` button on the right side of the page.
 4. Enter a branch name or a PR number in the input field.
 5. Click the green `Run workflow` button.

+> [!NOTE]
+> Only users with "Write" permissions to the repo can run CI jobs manually